Darshishka/ClickyGame/README.md

-# Tarot Memory Challenge
+# Memory Challenge
-Test your memory by clicking each card once only; click all twelve once for a perfect score!
+The goal of this game is to click an image only once.
+Look out!
+It changes every time!

-Play the game here:
+Link to game:

 ## About the game
 The game was built with React and JavaScript with a Bootstrap web framework.